user1342/Hunch/README.md

 # Hunch
 A Predictive Policing and Threat Aggregation toolset.
-This modular toolset, powered by Natural Language Processing and Open Source Intelligence, is desiged to provide the user with actionable data including: signals, pivots, and risk levels.
+This modular toolset, powered by Natural Language Processing and Open Source Intelligence, is designed to provide the user with actionable data including: signals, pivots, and risk levels.
 In collecting this information all that is required from the user is a 'source'(e.g. Twitter) and 'username'(e.g. Jane Doe).
 Current source collectors include: Twitter, Instagram, Tumblr, and Reddit.

 * **Collectors** - Collect text (e.g. comments, tweets, posts, etc) from a source (e.g. twitter, or instagram) and a user (e.g. Jane Doe).
-* **Analysers** - Apply Natural Language Processing to the collected text (for example entity recognition and sentiment analsyssis), which is then used by the methodologies.
+* **Analysers** - Apply Natural Language Processing to the collected text (for example entity recognition and sentiment analysis), which is then used by the methodologies.
 * **Methodologies** - Apply frameworks to the collected text (for example has a location been mentioned and is a location known for a specific type of crime)